Amir7RN/RaspberryPi-EtherCAT-Slave/1-StreamIMUData_to_RPI/README.md

 # Stream IMU data to Raspberry PI

-Microstrain 3DM-CV7-AHRS IMU is communicating via UART (`https://www.microstrain.com/inertial-sensors/3dm-cv7-ahrs`)
+The Microstrain 3DM-CV7-AHRS IMU allows data streaming through UART serial communication (more details: `https://www.microstrain.com/inertial-sensors/3dm-cv7-ahrs`).
+By connecting the IMU to a Raspberry Pi (RPI), you can effectively stream data using the following instructions:

 ## Install MSCL Package
 Follow the instructions for installing the MSCL package from the official repository: https://github.com/LORD-MicroStrain/MSCL